-The proposed Vanderkloof PV and BESS project is subject to an Environmental Assessment process as the development falls outside any Renewable Energy Development Zone (REDZ).
+The proposed Vanderkloof PV and BESS projects are subject to a Scoping and Environmental Reporting process as the development falls outside any Renewable Energy Development Zone (REDZ).

 It is proposed that the Vanderkloof PV and BESS facilities will have a combined capacity of up to 2000MW and will connect into five new on-site substations located.
 This will then link into the Eskom grid.
 The BESS facilities of up to 2000MW / 8000MWh combined, will be located adjacent to the Substations.